 The Jeannette Glass Company is a former glass factory in Jeannette, Pennsylvania.

-The Western Land and Improvement Company applied for a charter from the Commonwealth of Pennsylvaxnia to form a glass bottle manufacturer in 1887, and was soon approved.
+The Western Land and Improvement Company applied for a charter from the Commonwealth of Pennsylvania to form a glass bottle manufacturer in 1887 and was soon approved.
 8 The Jeannette Bottle Works Company was founded in Jeanette 1 2 and was headed by James A. Chambers, H. Sellers McKee, J. Gardner Cassatt, Horace Magee, and B. Maurice Gaskill.
 A company town that developed around the factory was named after McKee’s wife.

 The O’Neill semi-automatic bottle blowing machine, invented in 1898, was soon installed at Jeannette Bottle Works, where the company was mass-producing wide mouth jars, pressed glass items such as headlamp lenses, and bottles.
 1 The company was succeeded by the Jeannette Glass Company on June 14.
 8

 By 1904, Jeannette Glass produced bottles for a wide range of products and expanded into prism glass in 1917.
 2 Such glass was used to increase light exposure.
 The American 3-Way Luxfer Prism Company acquired a controlling interest in Jeannette Glass to ensure that they had an adequate prism glass supply.